apache/sling-site/src/main/jbake/content/contributing.md

 #### Pull request changes

 When iterating on a GitHub pull request a single commit can receive multiple follow-up fixes.
-To help preserve a linear history and to make changes easy to follow, please squash the changes in a single commit and force-push to the GitHub branch.
+To help preserve a linear history and to make changes easy to follow, please squash the changes in a single commit before merging, which the GitHub pull request page now offers as an option.

 ### Testing

 Each Sling module comes with an automated build, usually based on Apache Maven.
 Your change should be covered by new unit tests that verify that the changes work as expected.
+Building with the Maven `jacoco-report` profile active provides a test coverage report at `target/site/jacoco-merged/index.html` .

 In case your changes are more far-reaching and the module you are contributing to is part of the [Sling Starter](https://github.com/apache/sling-org-apache-sling-starter), it is a good idea to